pish-pish/SuperBMD/README.md

 This API uses the Open Asset Import Library (AssImp).
 A list of supported model formats can be found [here](http://assimp.org/main_features_formats.html).

-This is a fork of SuperBMD that implements Triangle Strips (a more space-efficient way to represent geometry) and extracting and applying material data as JSON.
+This is a fork of SuperBMD that supports generating triangle strips (a more space-efficient way to represent faces in a model) and extracting and applying BMD material data as JSON, maintained by Yoshi2 (RenolY2 on github).
 Please report any issues you find here: https://github.com/RenolY2/SuperBMD/issues

 # Usage